will234/paypalnativecheckout-docs/README.md

 end
 ```
 * Do `pod install`
-* Create a merchant app on our developer portal (since we will need the client_id when invoking the Paypal SDK)
+* Create a merchant app on our developer portal (since we will need the client_id when invoking the Paypal SDK).
     * Go to https://developer.paypal.com/developer/applications/
     ![Developer portal](https://github.paypal.com/nativexo/nativexo-integration-Wiki/blob/master/step1.png)
     * Add a name  and click on `create app`